 Public schools or private schools?

 In the world of parenting, this can be a sensitive subject.
-That’s why Dave and Rachel decided to touch on it in their upcoming book, Smart Money Smart Kids.
+That’s why Dave and Rachel decided to touch on it in their book, Smart Money Smart Kids.

 In this passage from the book, Dave discusses these options and why he eventually chose to send his kids to public school.

 Many parents, including Sharon and me, have had to choose between sending their child to private versus public schools for elementary, middle, and high school.
 There are three major factors families consider in making this decision.
 One is safety.
 Parents may feel the public school their child is zoned for just isn’t safe.
 The second factor is academics.
 Parents may believe a private school has superior academics to the public school.
 And then the third factor is spiritual environment.
 For instance, a Christian—Protestant or Catholic—may want their kids in a Christian school for the spiritual environment that school offers.

 Your child can win in life and money.
 Check out our online courses!

 Those are three really good reasons to consider a private school.
 But to automatically assume that private schools are the only way to raise your children well is absolutely absurd, and to assume that your child will be more successful if he attends a private school is ridiculous.
 There’s just no credible research to prove this.

 Growing up, although it was a different day, I attended public schools.
 So when Sharon and I faced this decision for our kids, we looked at the public schools in our particular county.
 There were no issues with safety, and the schools had excellent academics.
 And obviously the school system has to do things legally, so the schools are not “Christian,” but we are in the buckle of the Bible Belt, so most of the teachers were Christians.
 Because we had the best of all worlds, the Ramsey kids went to public schools.